-Unfortunately, Coalspur isn’t giving up without a fight.
-The company has filed for a judicial review of the government’s decision and named our clients as a respondent.
-On behalf of them, Ecojustice will be participating in the judicial review to ensure the Minister’s decision is upheld and Canada’s environmental assessment laws remain robust.
+But Coalspur would not give up without a fight.
+The company filed for a judicial review of the government’s decision and named our clients as a respondent.
+On their behalf, Ecojustice participated in the judicial review to ensure that the Minister’s decision would be upheld and Canada’s environmental assessment laws would stand.

 In July 2021, a decision in another judicial review – to which Ecojustice was not a party – overturned the Minister’s order to designate the Vista mine expansion for a federal impact assessment.
 Coalspur was then allowed to proceed without an assessment of all the environmental harm the expansion will bring.

 Now, the Minister must decide whether to designate the Vista mine expansion for federal impact assessment once again.
 In the meantime, Ecojustice continues to call on the government to build on its climate leadership by ensuring that all of the mine’s impacts are considered in the impact assessment.